Where To Eat And Drink In Kensington guide image

 THE SPOTS

-Càphê Roasters is a casual Vietnamese coffee shop that’s lined with tall plants, bookshelves, and plenty of long, wide tables that are perfect if you're with a group.
+Càphê Roasters is a casual Vietnamese coffee shop that’s lined with tall plants, bookshelves, and plenty of tables that can fit your friends.
 You'll have a hard time choosing between chacha fries that are covered with salsa roja and fried eggs, breakfast tacos packed with cloud-like eggs and avocado, or a crispy chicken bánh mì coated with a syrupy gochu glaze.
 Get the egg coffee, which is topped with egg custard, condensed milk, and cocoa powder, if you like a little dessert with your morning coffee.

 Philly is known for many things, but great fish tacos aren’t one of them.
 However, this spot—which has a massive outdoor patio and rows of overhead lighting—serves some that we can’t get enough of.
 The lamb barbacoa is perfectly cooked and each bite of tender meat makes us forget about a week of “I hope this email finds you well” messages.
-Even though finding Sor Ynez might be as hard as finding your car in PHL economy parking (it’s tucked in a massive lot next to a warehouse), the vegetarian and vegan-friendly menu is perfect for a Happy Hour or full dinner when you also want to sip on cocktails made with Mexican gin and corn-infused tequila.
+The vegetarian and vegan-friendly menu is perfect for a Happy Hour or full dinner when you also want to drink cocktails made with corn-infused tequila.

 Kensington’s Zig Zag BBQ offers classic Texas barbecue staples like pork ribs, brisket, and turkey breast.
-And while you can kind of get bbq as good at a few other places in town, what sets them apart are their loaded sandwiches, creative sides, and how incredibly consistent they are.
-You can’t go wrong with the turkey sandwich, layered with blueberry jam, mayo, and caesar-y kale, or their juicy and tender brisket sandwich, topped with pickles, onions, and peppery bbq sauce.
+And while you can kind of get BBQ as good at a few other places in town, what sets them apart are their loaded sandwiches, creative sides, and how consistent they are.
+Get the turkey sandwich, layered with blueberry jam, mayo, and caesar-y kale, or their juicy and tender brisket sandwich, topped with pickles, onions, and peppery sauce.
 For sides, they have a dill and horseradish-heavy potato salad, and queso mac and cheese with a Flamin' Hot Cheetos garnish.
 Add a square of their fluffy cornbread with melty miso maple butter and you’ll have a meal worth the 30-minute hunt for parking.

 Forîn is a charming all-day cafe and wine bar in Kensington.
 Everything in the casual space is mint green, from the counter seats looking out onto Frankford Ave. to the large booth tucked in the corner.
 In the morning, they serve pastries and sandwiches (the egg sandwich on a house-baked biscuit with espresso jam is a must-try), while the evening is all about European small plates, wine, and cocktails.
 Pop in for an AM work session, or post up with a few friends while sipping cocktails, sharing citrus galettes and listening to Khruangbin.
 They also have a “retail corner,” with records, candles, and, for some inexplicable reason, bespoke plaid shirts.